maximkulkin/lollipop/docs/quickstart.rst

 Changing The Way Accessing Object Data
 --------------------------------------

-When you define an :class:`~zephyr.types.Object` type, by default it will retrieve object data by accessing object's attributes with the same name as name of the field you define.
+When you define an :class:`~lollipop.types.Object` type, by default it will retrieve object data by accessing object's attributes with the same name as name of the field you define.
 Most often it is what you want.
 However sometimes you might want to obtain data differently.
-To do that, you define object's fields not with :class:`~zephyr.types.Type` instances, but with :class:`~zephyr.types.Field` instances.
+To do that, you define object's fields not with :class:`~lollipop.types.Type` instances, but with :class:`~lollipop.types.Field` instances.

-To access attribute with a different name, use :class:`~zephyr.types.AttributeField`:
+To access attribute with a different name, use :class:`~lollipop.types.AttributeField`:
 ::

     MyObject = namedtuple('MyObject', ['other_field'])